Colombia

 • Complementary care plans issued by the health-promoting entities.

-In order to acquire a supplemental health plan, it is mandatory to be affiliated with the compulsory health plan in the contributing regime.
+To acquire a supplemental health plan, one must be affiliated with the compulsory health plan in the contributing regime.
+Employers usually extend this benefit to spouses and children.

 Life Insurance

-Life insurance is an appreciated benefit because it protects the economic instability that families face in the case of sudden death, disability, or serious illness of a member of the family, usually the head of the home.
-Through this, the insurance company agrees to pay an agreed amount (called compensation) to the beneficiaries upon death, disability, or serious illness of the insured.
+Life insurance is an appreciated benefit because it protects families from economic instability in the case of sudden death, disability, or critical illness of a family member, usually the head of the home.
+Through this, the insurance company agrees to pay an agreed amount (called compensation), usually 12x and 24 monthly salaries, to the beneficiaries upon death and double indemnity due to accident, disability, or critical illness of the insured.

 Company Cars

-Companies that have production operations, are located in remote places, or are in the restaurant industry, commonly offer cars or other modes of transportation for select employees.
+Companies with production operations, are in remote places, or are in the restaurant industry commonly offer cars or other modes of transportation for select employees.

 Small Bonuses